OpenITI/Adding_New_Texts_To_OpenITI/README.md

 - **Book**.
 Sufficient description on the text should be added --- use an example below as a guide
 - **Manuscript.** Fill this one only if your text is your own transcription of a manuscript. add a free-runing description of the manuscript.
 - **Bib**-*fields* should include relevant information on the edition, if the text is based on a specific edition.
+- **Subjects**.
+Feel free to add as many keywords (subject, genre, etc.) as you see fit; If a keyword is compound, please write it in one word, using camelcase (for example, `UrbanHistory`).

 ```
 fileID: MGR2019031201